 Basically, just add all your sauce ingredients to a blender and give it a whirl!

-Finishing the filling
+Finishing the Chipotle Chicken Filling

 When your chicken is shredded, add it to the sauce and continue to cook it until the sauce is nice and thick and sticking to the chicken.